 The idea behind the SOP is not only to communicate hazard and procedure information, but to allow the sharing of this information across colleges, departments, and laboratories.
 This could create efficiencies and some standardization within Boise State, a college, or department for certain hazards, operations or equipment use.
-EHSS established an SOP library to facilitate sharing and collaboration.
-It is not required to post SOPs to the library, but it is encouraged.
-Please contact EHSS for information on sharing SOPs.
+CaLS established a repository of SOPs to facilitate sharing and collaboration.
+It is not required to post SOPs to the site, but it is encouraged.
+Please contact CaLS for information on sharing SOPs.